MoveOD: Synthesizing Origin-Destination Commute Distribution from U.S. Census Data: Benchmark Experiments

-\item \textbf{Time windows:} The pickup node $b_o$ inherits the departure time $s$. \end{itemize} The objective of the problem is to serve all demand while covering the least distance both for the vehicles and the passengers.
+\end{itemize} The objective is to serve all demand while minimizing both vehicle travel distance and passenger travel distance.
 This sampling strategy yields routing test beds that are both computationally manageable and statistically faithful to the {complete}, calibrated OD demand.